How can my child benefit from joining Scouts?

 Terms: January-Easter, Easter-July and September-December

-Subs can currently be paid by cash (in a named, sealed envelope please), and must be paid within the first 2 weeks of term unless a specific arrangement has been made with a leader or the treasurer.
-Failure to pay subs within the first 2 weeks of term, without prior arrangement, will mean that a child may be removed from the section nominal role and their place could be given to someone on the waiting list..
+Subs can be paid via Online Scout Manager (as a one-off termly payment or by Direct Debt) or cash (in a named, sealed envelope).
+They must be paid within the first 2 weeks of term unless a specific arrangement has been made with a leader or the treasurer.
+Failure to pay subs within the first 2 weeks of term, without prior arrangement, will mean that a child may be removed from the section nominal role and their place could be given to someone on the waiting list.

 Bank transfers can be made using the following details (note the new details)